 Following several more dousings with herbal water, I was left alone to meditate.
 I took a look around.
 Although small in circumference, the chamber felt spacious.
 Skylights made from glass bottles pierced the domed roof like a constellation of stars.
 The fragrant humid air wasn’t cloying but fresh as rainfall.
 Then, the heat began to build and walls seemed to draw closer.
 I mopped my face with more herbal water.

-Cruz peeked in like a baker checking a batch of cookies.
+Cruz peeked inside the temazcal like a baker checking a batch of cookies.

 “Not too hot?” she asked.

 After hearing it had been only 10 minutes out of the recommended 25, I decide to tough it out a little longer, remembering that Cruz mentioned that even newborn babies are welcomed in Oaxaca temazcal rituals.